CodeHarrington/Project-1/README.md

 * @import url('https://fonts.googleapis.com/css2?family=Lato:ital,wght@1,300&family=Oswald:wght@300&display=swap');

 ### GitHub
-* As a software hosting platform to keep project in a remote location.
+* As a software hosting platform to keep projects in a remote location.

 ### Git
 * As a version-control system tracking.